huynguyencong/ImageScrollView/README.md

 Note: If above pod isn't working, try using below pod definition in Podfile:
 `pod 'ZoomableScrollView', :git => 'https://github.com/tucan9389/ZoomableScrollView.git'`
 #### Manual
 In iOS 7, you cannot use Cocoapod to install.
 In this case, you need add it manually.
-Simply, add file `ImageSrollView.swift` in folder `Sources` to your project
+Simply, add file `ZoomableScrollView.swift` in folder `Sources` to your project

 #### Simple to use
 Drag an UIScrollView to your storyboard, change Class and Module in Identity Inspector to ZoomableScrollView.
 Also, create an IBOutlet in your source file.